-EAST BRUNSWICK, NJ - I have been a student of language for a long time and have come to the conclusion that sometimes only profanity, Italian, or Yiddish will do. profanity must be used until it reaches the level of comedy or it's really no good at all.
-You need to be incredulous, inquiring about what somone's problem is or anything else that puzzles you.
+EAST BRUNSWICK, NJ - I have been a student of language for a long time and have come to the conclusion that sometimes only profanity, Italian, or Yiddish will do.
+Profanity must be used until it reaches the level of comedy or it's really no good at all.
+You need to be incredulous, inquiring about what someone's problem is or anything else that puzzles you.
 Italian, especially the kind we think we speak in New Jersey, is great for describing feelings of repulsion or for naming foods correctly.
 Ah, but Yiddish!
-It's a the wealthy language of poor people, using words to descibe the various misfortunes of life and the less-than-intelligent people whom we encounter daily.
+It's the wealthy language of poor people, using words to describe the various misfortunes of life and the less-than-intelligent people whom we encounter daily.

-Yiddish words are our friends here in the "Greater Metropolitan Area," whether or not we are descendents of the German Jews who brought this language of the people to New York.
-We all speak a little bit of it.
-That's why we knew what Trump meant and did not have to be told by CNN, where reporters coquettishly skirted around it.
-Bernie Sanders should have punched him out for language abuse.
-Hillary Clinton should have used some Italian on him.
-Bill Clinton could at least have sent a profanity-laden text message.
+Yiddish words are our friends here in the "Greater Metropolitan Area," whether we are descendants of the German Jews who brought this language of the people to New York or not.
+We all speak a little of it.

 East Brunswick, then, has added at thirteenth day to Christmas, featuring the inactive image of "13 Schlubbers Schlubbing."
 Pizza delivery guys, get ready for us.
 We will crawl off the couch in a few hours to summon you.
 The whirr of microwaves vibrates in each home in suburban harmony as cold coffee makes its way back into our used cups.

 Yiddish is the language of the day for us schlubs.
-We do not have Donald Trump's energy or vehemence, but we do use a language correctly and with love.
+We use a language correctly and with love.
 We will not be schlubs forever, just for today.
 Save the rest of the year for Italian, profanity, and the endless possibilities of English.
 Today is day to celebrate Schlubs, if any of us had the energy or desire to celebrate, that is.